decodewithdeepak/markdown-notes/7th-sem/webm/webm-unit-2.md

 ### 4.1 Definition

-**Text Mining** (Text Analytics) is the process of extracting meaningful information and patterns from unstructured text data using NLP, machine learning, and statistical techniques.
+**Text Mining**, also known as Text Analytics, is the process of extracting meaningful information and patterns from unstructured text data using natural language processing (NLP), machine learning, and statistical techniques.
+It involves transforming unstructured text into structured data that can be analyzed to discover insights, trends, and relationships that would be difficult to identify through manual reading.

 ### 4.2 Text Mining vs Data Mining